Icyconfusion/PCB-mill/README.md

 # **Firmware**
 The project uses the GRBL library to command the machine.
 GRBL is a program that instructs the arduino to respond to G-code, sent by a computer.
 No modifications to GBRL are required other than tweaking default steps/mm, speed, acceleration etc to the machine.
-To install, copy the edited firmware folder into Arduino IDE libraries, include it in a sketch, and then flash.
+To install, copy the edited firmware folder into Arduino IDE libraries, include it in a sketch, and then flash. **It is installed as a zip.**

 # **BOM**